“Assistance in dying must not be left to the sole discretion of the patient”

 2024-04-10 10:00:14

-The law on the end of life could, in our opinion, open Pandora’s box: the experiences which have taken place in the Benelux show that these countries have revised their initial laws to remove the requirements in terms of prognosis, eliminate psychiatric exclusions and define unbearable suffering broadly, to include conditions such as geriatric syndromes and existential distress.
+The law on the end of life might, in our opinion, open Pandora’s box: the experiences which have taken place in the Benelux show that these countries have revised their initial laws to remove the requirements in terms of prognosis, eliminate psychiatric exclusions and define unbearable suffering broadly, to include conditions such as geriatric syndromes and existential distress.
 The influence of the “fraternity” should not make us forget the humanity of the medical relationship.

 Read also | Article reserved for our subscribers Draft law on the end of life: “Assistance in dying constitutes the ultimate care”